 Lesson Title Aims (Objectives) Success Criteria 1 What Are Simulations?
+To find out what a simulation is and understand the purpose of simulations.
 Children know that a computer simulation can represent real and imaginary situations.
 Children can give some examples of simulations used for fun and for work.
 Children can give suggestions of advantages and problems of simulations.
 2 Exploring a To explore a simulation, Children can explore a simulation.
-Simulation their effects.
+Simulation making choices and discussing their effects.
 Children can use a simulation to try out different options and to test predictions.
 Children can begin to evaluate simulations by comparing them with real situations and considering their usefulness.
 Children can analyse choices made using a branching database.
 3 Analysing and Evaluating a To work through and evaluate a more complex simulation.
 Children can recognise patterns within simulations and make and test predictions.
-Simulation ation Children can identify the relationships and rules on which the simulations are based.
+Simulation Children can identify the relationships and rules on which the simulations are based.
 Children can evaluate a simulation to determine its usefulness for purpose.
 Children can create their own simple simulation (extension).